-Ripapa Island had briefly been utilised as a quarantine station with purpose-built accommodation for over 300 immigrants.
-However, with the more spacious Quail Island designated a quarantine station in 1875, Ripapa’s barracks were largely devoid of purpose until the government found a use for it as a prison for Māori Ploughmen that had been imprisoned without trial due to the Parihaka Māori settlements passive resistance campaign against the surveying and selling of its land by the government, which would lead to the 1881 Parihaka invasion.
+Ripapa Island was briefly utilised as a quarantine station with purpose-built accommodation for over 300 immigrants.
+However, with the more spacious Quail Island designated a quarantine station in 1875, Ripapa’s barracks were devoid of purpose until the government found a use for it as a prison for Māori Ploughmen that had been imprisoned without trial due to the Parihaka Māori settlement’s passive resistance campaign against the surveying and selling off its land by the government, which led to the 1881 Parihaka invasion.

 Each guard was issued with a Snyder repeating rifle with 40 rounds of ball ammunition and an Adams revolver with 18 Rounds.
-A typical guard shift would be for 24hours starting at 9 am.
-Daily routine allowed the prisoners out of their barracks for recreation from 9 am to 1 pm, and following lunch, from 2 pm to 6 pm, after dinner, they would be secured in their barracks for the night.
-Throughout the night, the guards would be on shifts to ensure that two were always awake.
-Following relief at 9 am, the old guard would be required to unload the streamer from Lyttelton of provisions and coal before cleaning their weapons and standing down for the rest of the day.
+A typical guard shift was for 24 hours, starting at 9 am.
+Daily routine allowed the prisoners out of their barracks for recreation from 9 am to 1 pm, and following lunch, from 2 pm to 6 pm, after dinner, they secured their prisoners in their barracks for the night.
+The guards were on shifts throughout the night to ensure that two were always awake.
+Following relief at 9 am, the old guard unloaded the streamer from Lyttleton of provisions and coal before cleaning their weapons and standing down for the rest of the day.

 Admitted to Christchurch hospital, the leg was set.
-It was expected that John would after a period of recovery keep his leg, with only a limp to remind him of the accident.
-Unable to return to full duty, John would remain on light duties and, in July 1881, was posted to Wellington, where he took up duties as a librarian.
+It was expected that after a period of recovery, Jonh might keep his leg with only a limp to remind him of the accident.
+Unable to return to full duty, John remained on light duties and, in July 1881, was posted to Wellington, where he took up duties as a librarian.
 However, John’s recovery was not going well, and in November 1881, he was admitted to Wellington hospital, with the only option being the amputation of his leg on 13 November.
-Now permanently disabled, John returned to his role of a librarian.
+Now permanently disabled, John returned to his role as a librarian.

 With the torpedo boats used on alternative weekends by the Wellington and Petone Naval volunteers, John could not remain on the torpedo boats when they took to the sea for their weekend exercises due to not holding the correct certification.
 To rectify this and increase his utility, John sat and passed the examination on 8 October 1883, gaining the required certification.